ak8000/caesar-cypher-package/README.md

 An exercise to create a Python package, build it, test it, distribute it, and use it.
 See [instructions](./instructions.md) for details.

 # Project Description
-/ add detail if necessary, but the example packages also had 1 sentence descriptions Our project is a Caesar cipher package inteded to help encrypt messages for users.
+Our project is a Caesar cipher package inteded to help encrypt messages for users.

 # Documentation